 future land use map.
 Note that the map categories may be more general

 than the zoning classifications.
-For example, the plan map might show only one type of commercial land use classifications,
+For example, the plan map might show only one type of commercial land use classification,

 whereas the zoning ordinance may create three or four commercial district

 Currently the most commonly found comprehensive plan contents include:

 Sustainability and environmental topics have been finding their way into comprehensive plan contents over the past 30 years or so.
 Terms used might include natural resources, environmental quality, sustainability, water resources or water management, resilience, and locally appropriate topics such as climate adaptation.
 Preserving or enhancing the tree canopy is a worthwhile and overlooked topic for almost all communities, but it is well worth creating a planning goal relevant to tree cover.